AndOrangutan/quboid-nvim/README.md

 - [utilyre/barbecue.nvim](https://github.com/utilyre/barbecue.nvim) - A VS Code like winbar for Neovim
     - [SmiteshP/nvim-navic](https://github.com/SmiteshP/nvim-navic) - Simple winbar/statusline plugin that shows your current code context
 - [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate) - (Neo)Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching
+- [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
+    - [jay-babu/mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) - mason-null-ls bridges mason.nvim with the null-ls plugin - making it easier to use both plugins together.

 ### Package Manager